This Man’s Medical Nightmare Will Make You Think Twice About How You Dress Your Bed

 No one thought to draw a connection between his severe breathlessness and a recent purchase...

-Martin Taylor, a software engineer by day, plays lead guitar in a local band in Aberdeen, Scotland.
+Martin Taylor, a 42-year-old software engineer by day, plays lead guitar in a local band in Aberdeen, Scotland.
 In September 2016, while helping his bandmates unload heavy equipment before a gig, he felt suddenly light-headed.
 He shrugged it off, but the sensation worsened over the next few weeks.
 Taylor felt increasingly breathless and tired that autumn.
 Meanwhile, his appetite dwindled.
 And though he’d try to get a good sleep, he’d frequently wake up during the night feeling light-headed.

 Then one evening in November, while Taylor was setting up band equipment at a wedding, he had a bad dizzy spell.
 “I almost passed out,” he recalls.
 One of his bandmates grabbed him before he dropped to the ground.
 Finally, he made an appointment with a GP at a nearby medical practice.

 The doctor thought Taylor had a minor chest infection that would pass, but Taylor only felt more wretched as the days went by.
 He returned and saw a different GP, who ordered a chest X-ray to look for any problems like bronchitis, pneumonia or even a tumour.
 The report was normal.

 By December, Taylor was too sick to go to work or band gigs.
 He slept around the clock and felt breathless at the slightest effort.
 Heading upstairs to rest took an agonizingly long time.
 “After a few steps, I would be totally winded,” he says.
 At night, he felt like he was suffocating and couldn’t get enough air into his lungs.
 Mornings, after Taylor’s wife left for work, his young daughter would carry up his tea or toast to him in bed.
 He says ruefully, “As a parent, you don’t expect to be looked after by your eight-year-old.”